 NAfME advocates at the national, state, and local levels to educate elected officials and other decision makers about the impact and importance of music education programs.

 By working together, we are changing the national conversation about music’s role in delivering an outstanding education to all students.

 For more information, visit the National Association for Music Education

-Here are five quick reminders:
+Here are some quick reminders:

 – Music and the arts connect subjects across the curriculum.

 – Solutions to world problems are dependent on creative thinking and problem-solving, skills intentionally taught in music and the other arts.

 – Prepare students for the 21st century by teaching innovative thinking, problem solving and collaborative skills.

 – Improve quality of life in our communities by increasing civic engagement.

 CURRENT QUOTES IN MUSIC ADVOCACY